telerik/ajax-docs/general-information/troubleshooting/web-resources-troubleshooting.md

 1. [Telerik.Web.UI.WebResource.axd 500 (Internal Server Error)](https://stackoverflow.com/questions/21490064/telerik-web-ui-webresource-axd-500-internal-server-error) - the error might be due to a missing/incorrect stylesheet webresource file - in this case, upgrade to the latest available version of the product.
 You can also  the value of the RenderMode property to Lightweight/Classic to see whether it will help.
 Please also report such an errors in the [feedback portal](https://feedback.telerik.com/aspnet-ajax), the ticketing system or the [forum](https://www.telerik.com/forums/aspnet-ajax) so that we can verify and fix them.

-### What to if there is no error, but the body of the returned resource is blank
+### What to do if there is no error, but the body of the returned resource is blank

 If the Telerik.Web.UI.ScriptFolder or Telerik.Web.UI.ScriptsFolder" web.config appSettings are set, make sure that the path to the resources is valid since it is case-sensitive.
 You can find more on these properties in the [Combining External Scripts]({%slug scriptmanager/combining-external-scripts%}) article.